Are You Optimizing for High End Mobile Devices?

 Soon the smartphone will be everyone’s main digital device.
 Here’s some insights and tips to upgrade your website design and content strategy so it’s mobile optimized and gives your visitors the ease and power they want.

 I’m preparing to upgrade my WordPress templated blog to one that’s more slick like you’d see with a boutique marketing agency.
-It’s mostly a branding thing, yet it could generate a significant boost in new client inquiries.
+It’s mostly a branding thing, yet it could generate a significant boost in new client inquiries and high search rankings.
 For many visitors, seeing is believing.

 The new Apple, Google, Samsung and LG phones are amazing and the features and utility of the phones keeps rising.
 There’s an opportunity here in capturing these customers, from Google rankings to impact, user engagement, and ultimately to lead conversion.
 It’s like any improvement, you do it when you have time and well, now’s the right time.